 Today, we wrap up National Small Business Week – and the one week of the year that the carriers pretend to care about small businesses.

 For the Un-carrier, every week is small business week.
-That’s been true ever since we launched Un-carrier para empresas over two years ago and called out the carriers for all the ways they were screwing business customers.
+That’s been true ever since we launched Un-carrier for Business over two years ago and called out the carriers for all the ways they were screwing business customers.
 And, businesses are responding with a wave of defections to T-Mobile.
 What happened with US wireless consumers is now happening with US businesses, which is bringing a second reckoning for the Duopoly.

 We just announced yet another industry-leading quarterly update, with more than 1 million new customers coming to the Un-carrier.
 Again.
 But it wasn’t just another strong quarter for the consumer market.
 It was also the BIGGEST Q1 for T-Mobile @Work —EVER.
 In fact, our total number of business customers has more than DOUBLED in the past two years alone.

-Businesses are demanding more out of wireless-and they're switching to T-Mobile to get it.
-Small businesses like Banzai Sushi in Seattle, Jetscape in Fort Lauderdale, Felix’s Famous Cookies in Chicago and King Courier y Bloomlife, both in San Francisco.
+Businesses are demanding more out of wireless—and they’re switching to T-Mobile to get it.
+Small businesses like Banzai Sushi in Seattle, Jetscape in Fort Lauderdale, Felix’s Famous Cookies in Chicago and King Courier and Bloomlife, both in San Francisco.
 Mid-sized companies like Liberty Yellow Cab in New York, 50 State Security in Miami and Creative Mobile Technologies in Long Island.
-Large businesses like MGM Resorts International y Capgemini, and charitable organizations like Easterseals Southern California.
+Large businesses like MGM Resorts International and Capgemini, and charitable organizations like Easterseals Southern California.
 Just to name a few!